Sea minks are a genus that has recently become extinct. They were close relatives of American minks living on the Atlantic coast.

 Native Americans in the New England / Atlantic Canadian regions claimed that the marine mink had a fatter body than the American mink.

-The sea mink developed a distinctive fishy odour and had a fur that was said to be thicker and redder than that of the American mink.
+The sea mink developed a distinctive fishy odor and had thicker and redder fur than the American mink.

 The Mink of the Sea was the biggest of the minks.

-Since only fragmentary skeletal remains of the sea mink exist, most of its external measurements are speculative and depend solely on dental measurements in 1929, Ernest Thompson Seton, a wildlife artist, concluded that the probable dimensions of this species were 91.4 centimetres (36 in) from head to tail, with the tail being 25.4 centimetres (10 in) long.
+Since only fragmentary skeletal remains of the sea mink exist, most of its external measurements are speculative and depend solely on dental measurements.
+In 1929, Ernest Thompson Seton, a wildlife artist, concluded that the probable dimensions of this species were 91.4 centimeters (36 in) from head to tail, with the tail being 25.4 centimeters (10 in) long.

-The specimen was identified as having a rough fur that was reddish-tan in colour, although most of it probably faded with age.
+The specimen was identified as having rough reddish-tan fur, although most of it probably faded with age.

-It was darkest at the tail and back limbs, with a 5-by-1.5-centimetre (2 by 0.6 in) white patch between the forearms.
-There were also white patches on the left forearm and the groin[13].
+It was darkest at the tail and back limbs, with a 5-by-1.5-centimeter (2 by 0.6 in) white patch between the forearms.
+White patches were also on the left forearm and the groin.

 These minks were broad and heavily built, with a low sagittal crest and short, wide postorbital processes (projections on the front bone behind the eye sockets).

-In fact, the most striking characteristic of the skull was its size, in that it was obviously larger than that of other mink species, with a wide rostrum, large openings of the nose, large antorbital fenestrae.
+The most striking characteristic of the skull was its size, in that it was larger than that of other mink species, with a wide rostrum, large openings of the nose, and large antorbital fenestrae.

-Because almost all members of the Mustelinae subfamily displayed sexual dimorphism, male sea minks were possibly larger than female sea minks.
+Because almost all members of the Mustelinae subfamily displayed sexual dimorphism, male sea minks were possibly larger than female ones.

 Sea mink’s broader carnassial teeth and blunter carnassial blades indicate that hard shells were crushed more frequently than American mink’s teeth.

-There is no information available on the general behaviour of this species.
+There is no information available on the general behavior of this species.
 They were considered, however, to be solitary and territorial.

 Males were aggressive towards each other, particularly during the mating season or during any territorial dispute.
 They will mark the territories along a coastline with special scents.